-JIAO Shuge (焦樹閣), age 56, was appointed as our Director on 28 April 2006.
+JIAO Shuge (焦樹閣), age 57, was appointed as our Director on 28 April 2006.
 He was designated as a non-executive Director on 31 December 2013.
 He also holds directorships in various subsidiaries of the Group.
 He served as the deputy chairman of our Board from 26 November 2010 to 14 August 2018.
 Mr. Jiao served as a director of Shuanghui Development (a company listed on the Shenzhen Stock Exchange with stock code 000895 and our subsidiary) from 20 August 2012 to 31 August 2021.
 Mr. Jiao is also currently a director and managing partner of CDH China Management Company Limited.

 Mr. Jiao has served as a director of Hainan Poly Pharm Co.
 Ltd (a company listed on the Shenzhen Stock Exchange with stock code: 300630) since July 2015.
-Mr. Jiao served as the chairman of Ningbo Akin Electronic Technology Co., Ltd. (its shares listed on the National Equities Exchange and Quotations with stock code: 830806, hereinafter referred to as "Ningbo Akin") from March 2016 to May 2021.
-He has served as general manager and legal representative of Ningbo Akin since February 2016.
+Mr. Jiao served as the chairman of Ningbo Akin Electronic Technology Co., Ltd. (its shares listed on the National Equities Exchange and Quotations with stock code: 830806, hereinafter referred to as "Ningbo Akin") from March 2016 to May 2021 and served as Ningbo Akin's general manager from February 2016 to March 2022 and its legal representative from February 2016 to February 2022.
 Mr. Jiao has also served as the chairman and a non-executive director of Mabpharm Limited (a company listed on the Stock Exchange with stock code: 2181) since July 2018 and the Chairman and non-executive director of OCI International Holdings Limited (a company listed on the Stock Exchange with stock code: 329) since 8 March 2021.